DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/topExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the name of a data source field or an expression that provides the y-coordinate of a node's top border.
+Specifies the name of a data source field or an expression that returns the y-coordinate of a node's top border.

 ##### param(data): any
 The current node's data object.